Reuven Rubinstein

+Early life and education

+Rubinstein was born on August 25, 1938, in Kaunas, Lithuania.
+In 1960, he received a BSc (unknown subject) and MSc (Electrical Engineering) from the Kaunas Polytechnical Institute.
+In 1969, he received a DSc in Operations Research from the Riga Polytechnical Institute.

+Career and awards

 His citation index is in the top 5% among his colleagues in operations research and management sciences.
-His 1981 book "Simulation and the Monte Carlo Method", Wiley (second edition 2008 and third edition 2017, with Dirk Kroese) alone has over 9,000 citations.
+His 1981 book "Simulation and the Monte Carlo Method", Wiley (second edition 2008 and third edition 2017, with Dirk Kroese) alone has over 10,000 citations.

-He has held visiting positions in various research institutes, including Columbia University, Harvard University, Stanford University, IBM and Bell Laboratories.
+He has held visiting positions in various research institutes, including the University of Illinois Urbana-Champaign, Columbia University, Harvard University, Stanford University, IBM, and Bell Laboratories.
 He has given invited and plenary lectures in many international conferences around the globe.